-It may well feel pointless creating a plan if your business has been disrupted or affected by the pandemic.
-Perhaps some of your staff are on furlough; or your business is operating on a reduced level; or the frequent changes to government guidelines makes it feel impossible to forward-plan.
+It may well feel pointless creating a plan if your business constantly gets disrupted or affected by market conditions.
+With the frequent market conditions changing, it sometimes feels impossible to forward-plan.

 However, the uncertainty of trading conditions actually fuels the argument for creating a robust yet flexible plan that can help the business through tough conditions.
-Preparing different options for different market condition scenarios is a good idea at the moment, creating options if a further ‘lockdown’ were to happen.
+Preparing different options for different market condition scenarios is a good idea.

 This article on business.com offers 10 different ways to adapt your plan during a pandemic.

-Put simply, the marketing plan is divided into 3 key areas:
+Put simply, the marketing plan should be divided into 3 key areas:

 – where is your business now;